Endowment Program at the United Methodist Foundation of West Ohio

 *Please note that there are no guarantees with the investment results of these funds.

 The objectives, guidelines and policies of each fund are further defined in the Endowment Packet.
 Expenses and fees for participating in the Endowment Program are also explained in the packet (see Endowment Investment Management Agreement).
 Participation in the Endowment Program should not be considered without first reviewing the full extent of information contained in the Endowment Packet.
-The Council on Development is more than willing to either assist you in setting up and endowment program or refine an existing program.
+The Foundation is more than willing to either assist you in setting up and endowment program or refine an existing program.